 The other scenario I touched on earlier was that of arguments.

-It is human nature to try to hurt someone when we are feeling hurt ourselves.
+It is human nature to hurt someone when we are feeling hurt ourselves.

-It makes us feel like we got our revenge and we were able to implement some kind of emotional damage on the other person.
+It makes us feel like we got our revenge and we implemented emotional damage on the other person.

 It’s like a self-defense mechanism.

-Have a sit down with him and try to talk about the problem with a level head.
+Have a sit down with him and talk about it with a level head.

-Your approach should be one of love and understanding.
+Your approach is one of love and understanding.

-You should be humble and even take responsibility for certain things you may have said or done that may have added to the fervency of the argument.
+Be humble and assume responsibility for what you have said or done that has added to the fervency of the argument.

-The more you do this, the less arguments occur.
-This means that he will hurt you a lot less and will ultimately stop.
+This means that he hurts you a lot less and finally stops.